BA MA MSc FHEA Solicitor (non practicing)

 Elizabeth's background and interests are at the intersection of law, public health and ethics.
 She is a UK qualified solicitor and worked for many years in legal practice in London, specialising in clinical negligence litigation.
 She has MA Medical Ethics & Law from King's College, University of London and MSc Public Health from LSHTM.

 She worked as a Consultant at WHO Geneva and since 2012 has been a DL Tutor on GHM104 Issues in Global Health Policy and GHM300 Project Report.
+In recent years her research has focused on legal and ethical aspects of control of infectious diseases.
 During 2015-2017 she was a Research Fellow working with Professor Richard Coker on PANDEM, an EU funded project looking at pandemic preparedness in Europe.
+This was followed by a research project on the impact of Brexit on UK health law.

 Teaching and development roles: